mateussouzaweb/vine/README.md

 # Vanilla UI

-Easy and functional components to simplify your life.
+Easy and functional vanilla JS components to simplify your life.

 - Everything is async with Promise.
 - Event delegation by default.